Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 history.replaceState(state, '', '/post/second')

-If you now call
+If you then call:

 history.back()